ian-IBCIRL/boot-ado/README.md

 with `pip3 freeze > requirements.txt`

 and reload them with `pip3 install -r requirements.txt`

+For allauth setup see https://django-allauth.readthedocs.io/en/latest/installation.html

+in settings.py add allauth to INSTALLED_APPS
+then add AUTHENTICATION_BACKENDS and remove ... from AUTHENTICATION_BACKENDS
+This adds `allauth` specific authentication methods, such as login by e-mail

+in TEMPLATES in settings.py
+The request context processor here allows allauth and django itself for that matter to access the HTTP request object in our templates.
+It's required because the allauth templates which we see and customize use the request object frequently.

+add some INSTALLED_APPS

+Then add some urls to the default urls.py file with ``path('accounts/', include('allauth.urls')),``

 ### Initiating the Django project files
 To create the essential manage.py file and the key step in enabling the site to launch